 When your boyfriend yells at you, you need to either leave the situation immediately or end the conversation right there till he is able to talk in a manner more suited to that of a partner.

 Yelling in a relationship is a strict no, regardless of who is doing it, and there is nothing constructive about yelling at your boyfriend or girlfriend.
+Such situations often arise in the heat of the moments and it is important to understand that it is a reaction that is based on feelings (temporary state) rather than emotions (long lasting state).

 Here are some other things you can do when your boyfriend yells at you: